sean6369/tp/docs/DeveloperGuide.md

 **Implementation Details**:

-1. The `ListCommand` checks if a project index was provided.
+1. The `ListCommand` checks if a project index or `--all` flag was provided.
+2.  **Argument Validation**:
+    - Checks for empty arguments (throws `MissingArgumentException`)
+    - If `--all` flag, validates project list is not empty (throws `EmptyProjectListException`)
+    - If project index provided, validates the index and rejects unexpected extra parameters (e.g., `list 1 extra` throws exception)
-2. If a project index is given, it finds the project and calls `ConsoleUi` to display only the tasks for that project.
+3. If a valid project index is given, it finds the project and calls `ConsoleUi` to display only the tasks for that project.
-3. If no project name is given, it iterates through the entire `ProjectList` and instructs the `ConsoleUi` to display all projects and their associated tasks.
+4. If `--all` flag is given, it iterates through the entire `ProjectList` and instructs the `ConsoleUi` to display all projects and their associated tasks.

 #### Project Management features by [Xylon Chan](team/xylonc.md)